Swiss cuisine

 Swiss cuisine (Schweizer Küche, cuisine suisse, cucina svizzera, cuschina svizra) is an ensemble of national, regional and local dishes, consisting of the ingredients, recipes and cooking techniques developed in Switzerland or assimilated from other cultures, particularly neighboring countries.
 The diversity and comprehensiveness of Swiss gastronomy reflects the linguistic, cultural and geographical diversity.
-The climate of Switzerland allows for a large variety of terroirs, therefore a wide range of indigenous food, from simple cereals to refined products like cheese and wine.
+The climate of Switzerland allows for a large variety of terroirs, and therefore a wide range of indigenous food from refined products like bread and wine.
+Typical ingredients include dairy (especially cheese and milk), potatoes, grains and root vegetables, which feature prominently in traditional Alpine recipes and cuisines.